Hurricane Irma as a force of extinction

 One striking example is the case of the Barbuda Warbler (Setophaga subita), found only on its namesake island and thus labeled an ‘endemic’ species.
 Though it was originally treated as a subspecies of the Adelaide’s warbler (Setophaga adelaidae), in 2012 it was restored to Riley’s original 1904 description as a full species (see specimen picture below).

-Was this species subsequently extinguished in 2017?
-Emerging pictures and videos of the island suggest widespread defoliation of the shrubby vegetation upon which the warbler relies.
-Even if individuals of this species have survived, they may face an uncertain future if habitat recovery is simply too slow or if their numbers now expose them to greater small-population risks such as inbreeding.
+Was this species subsequently doomed by 2017’s Hurricane Irma?
+Pictures and videos of the island showed widespread defoliation of the shrubby vegetation upon which the warbler relies.
+Even though individuals of this species have thankfully survived, they may face an uncertain future if habitat recovery is simply too slow or if their numbers now expose them to greater small-population risks such as inbreeding.
 Since endemic species are by definition irreplaceable (they aren’t found anywhere else), they are often the focus of conservation concern.

-Yet, the Barbuda Warbler might not be the only extinction of evolutionary and ecological consequence to emerge from Irma.
+Yet, the decline of the Barbuda Warbler might not be the only evolutionary and ecological consequence to emerge from Irma.
 The fundamental basis for evolution through natural selection is the variation found within a species.
 In the context of Island Biogeography this points to the importance of so-called locally adapted populations.
 These are assemblages of the same species that occupy very different habitats that each have their own suite of characteristics that are best suited to their local conditions.

 For Caribbean island species which may occupy very different types of islands, this means that individuals from one locally-adapted population would fare poorer if they left their home island to try to establish themselves on neighboring islands.
-Were Irma to extinguish these locally-adapted populations – perhaps those even elevated to subspecies status – the capacity of the species to recolonize the affected island may be diminished or even unlikely.
+If Irma extinguished these locally-adapted populations – perhaps those even elevated to subspecies status – the capacity of the species to recolonize the affected island may be diminished or even unlikely.

 Consequences for the individual species can be dire, however the disruption can extend to the entire biological community.
 Depending upon the replacability of the lost species and its ecological function, local extinctions can fundamentally shift food webs, competitive relationships, and the prospects of resiliency and recovery in the face of future disturbances.
-Provided the severity and scale of Irma, this singular event in history holds the potential to entirely reshape ecological processes from this point forward.
+Provided the severity and scale of Irma, that singular event in history may continue to entirely reshape ecological processes for years to come.

 As a hyperkeystone species, humans are dependent upon the stability and reliability of ecosystems to provide the resources and services central to a functional society.
 We should, therefore, be ever vigilant of events such as Irma that hold the potential to forever reshape both the biotic (species and biological communities) and abiotic (water chemistry and atmospheric patterns).
 The very real possibility of carbon emission-driven shifts in the intensity, timing, duration, scale, and frequency of extreme climatic events such as hurricanes should give us pause regarding the consequences of inaction.